Doctor Pepper (song)

-"Doctor Pepper" is a song recorded by American music producer Diplo, South Korean recording artist CL and American rappers Riff Raff and OG Maco.
+"Doctor Pepper" is a song by American music producer Diplo, South Korean rapper and singer CL and American rappers Riff Raff and OG Maco.
 It was released on May 26, 2015 by Mad Decent.
 Produced by Diplo and Swizzymack, "Doctor Pepper" is a trap song.
 CL later stated she wrote the lyrics after Diplo cancelled their recording session, making her write the song in a rush while drinking a can of Dr. Pepper.

 An accompanying music video was shot in Las Vegas.